 - Egg: Room temperature as always

 - Cinnamon: There is a small amount of cinnamon in the recipe that makes a wonderful addition to the chocolate and pecan, do not leave it out!

-Either way, aim to use good quality chocolate with high cocoa content both in terms of texture also taste point of view.
-Low quality chocolate might already break at the melting stage and become greasy.
+💡 Top Tip: Aim to use good quality white chocolate with high cocoa content both in terms of texture also taste point of view.
+Low-quality chocolate might already break at the melting stage and becomes greasy

 - Melt butter and chocolate in a bowl over simmering water

-- Pour the melted butter and chocolate mixture into the egg sugar mixture, mix well with a Rubber spatula.
+- Pour the melted butter and chocolate mixture into the egg-sugar mixture, mix well with a Rubber spatula.
 Do not use a mixer at this point

 - Pour the brownie batter into the prepared 7 inch /18 cm square brownie pan , smooth the top with an Offset spatula then place chopped pecan pieces on top

-Let the brownie cool in the 7 inch /18 cm square brownie pan then carefully cut it into 9 squares.
-Do not take the brownie out of the pan while it is still hot as it will further set as it cools.
-Also do not attempt to cut it while it is still hot as it will be way too sticky.
+💡 Top Tip: Do not take the brownie out of the baking pan while it is still hot, as it will further set as it cools.
+Also do not attempt to cut it while it is hot as it will be way too sticky.

-Everyone is crazy about crackly brownie surface, let me tell you that I was not very good with that for a long time and reason being that I always tried to bake brownie with less sugar than I should.
+Everyone is crazy about crackly brownie surfaces, let me tell you that I was not very good with that for a long time, due to I always tried to bake brownies with less sugar than I should.
 Please do not change this recipe, it is perfect with the right amount of sugar to give you that lovely crackly surface.
-Reducing sugar will have an impact on the overall texture of the brownie as well as the crackly top.
-If worried about the sweetness of this brownie, instead of reducing sugar, make sure you use high quality dark chocolate that will offset the sweetness of the sugar.
-Brown also bring beautiful molasses flavor to Pecan brownies beside sweetness so make sure you do not skip that.
+Reducing sugar will have an impact on the overall texture of the brownie as well as the crackly top, of course, you are free to do that for health reasons, but expect that the texture will change.

-6. How to get gooey center on brownies
+5. How to get gooey center on brownies